 Oak Valley’s slopes are open from 8:30am to 4am and it follows the standard ticketing model in Korea, with the operating hours split into day & night by a 90-minute snow grooming break at 5pm; the daytime hours are subdivided into Morning and Afternoon, the nighttime hours are divided into Night and Late Night.
 You can get tickets for any one of those individual slots (of 4.5 to 5.5 hours each), plus various combinations of the above.
 You can check the prices here, also here’s a photo of their 2016/17 rates:

 Oak Valley: accommodation

 Oak Valley has a collection of massive condo buildings at the base of the hill, and you can search & book their rooms here.
 If you need rental equipment & wear it may be cheaper overall to book a 2D1N package (including transportation, hotel, rentals, etc)

 Airbnb is also a great choice for Seoul or Wonju – hosts usually have it set up so you can arrive & check in by yourself without having to wait around or meet anyone, and the housing standards are decent with underfloor heating and excellent internet connections as standard.
 If you haven’t used Airbnb before, you can get a 35-dollar discount off your first rental by signing up through Snow Guide Korea; simply click on this link and register!

 How to get to Oak Valley

-The resort runs a free shuttle bus from Wonju, schedule here (you need to click on the middle tab).
+The resort runs a free shuttle bus from Wonju, schedule here.
 It’s all in Korean, so to help you decipher it here’s a screenshot (using an old schedule as an example, times change every season so do click the above link for the correct version):